gabrielbazan/lycheepy/README.md

 The interface is implemented with the [Simply Restful](https://github.com/gabrielbazan/simply-restful/) framework, which uses _Flask_ and _SQLAlchemy_.

-It uses a _PostgreSQL_ instance as persistence, but you could use other database supported by _SQLAlchemy_, such as _SQLLite_.
+It uses a _PostgreSQL_ instance as persistence, but you could use other database supported by _SQLAlchemy_, such as _SQLite_.

 It performs several validations over the chains topography, using [NetworkX](https://networkx.github.io/).